Art & Architecture

 • The Parthenon

 Ο Παρθενόνας (Parthenon), is an Ancient Greek temple in the Acropolis of Athens, dedicated to Athena Pallas or Parthenos (virgin).
-It is widely considered to be the epitome the architectural and ideological evolution of the Classical way of thinking.
-The…
+It is widely considered to be the pinnacle of Classical Greek architecture, and over the years it has become the…

 Read more: The Parthenon